U.S.-ROK SOF participate in routine Airborne training for KFT 24

-A Republic of Korea CASA 235 deploys special operations forces during a static-line parachute jump over Osan Air Base, Republic of Korea, April 18, 2024.
-Approximately 300 U.S. and Republic of Korea special operations forces personnel participated in a static-line Airborne training operation as part of Korea Flying Training 24, a combined ROK and U.S. exercise running April 12-26.
-(U.S. Air Force photo by Master Sgt.
-Eric Burks)
+OSAN AIR BASE, Republic of Korea – Approximately 300 U.S. and Republic of Korea special operations forces personnel participated in a static-line Airborne training operation today as part of Korea Flying Training 24, a combined ROK and U.S. exercise running April 12-26.

+The jumpers, assigned to the ROK Special Warfare Command and U.S. Special Operations Command Korea, landed in a drop zone at Osan Air Base.
+They were carried by eight aircraft, including U.S. C-17s, ROK and U.S. C-130s, and ROK CASA 235s, working in concert to complete the jump training.

+“Today was a great example of how we can effectively conduct cross-component training in support of various objectives involving a larger scale of combined SOF and joint personnel and units from on and off-Peninsula,” said U.S. Air Force Lt.
+Col. James P. Johnson III, SOCKOR Special Operations Liaison Element director.
+“The complexity of this long-planned, mass-jump training complements more discrete or conventional options for senior leaders.”

 |Date Taken: